 In September 1952, Lister was born at Victoria Jubilee Lying-in Hospital in Kingston, Jamaica.
 Rumour has it that "Lister was born under the Clock..."
 Which clock?
 The clock at Half-Way-Tree, Kingston, JA W.I. on a Friday.
 That's what was written...
 This rumor is fake news because he would have been a roadside delivery.
 His middle class mother would never sanction such an event.
 Lister's early education was at Camperdown High School and the elementary school associated with Mico Teacher Training College .
 After migrating to Crown Heights, Brooklyn he attended Wingate High School (1968 - 1969) on Kingston Ave, in Kings County, Brooklyn.
 In 1970, he was admitted to Stony Brook University for collegiate studies.
 His academic career may have faltered but his passion for reggae and production of pop culture music flourished.

 Lister's love and devotion to the reggae, hip hop and rap genre are reflected in his radio broadcasts.
 Each Saturday, unless pre-empted, he is politically incorrect and live on Saturday's A Party, WUSB.
 This is the longest running broadcast reggae radio show in the United States (36 years or more on the airwaves).
-His even more radical reggae rants are aired on Burn Baby Burn, WBAI Pacifica.
+His even more radical reggae rants surfaced on Burn Baby Burn, which was broadcast on WBAI Pacifica.
 When asked how long can he continue to host these shows, Lister replies "Until the station manager says, NO MORE, Lister!".

 Besides hosting his reggae shows, DJ Lister spends his time doing long distance runs to maintain that ripped rasta body, which all binaries and non binaries love.
 He has been sighted running backwards in the countryside of Warwick.
 When he is not in Brooklyn, he can be found at his favorite vacation spots, which are Ocracoke Island, Fort Meyers Beach and Topsail Island.
 Minimalist clothing and flip flops in the snow are Lister's key fashion statement.